ClinicalGenomicsGBG/Taxprofiler-Metagenomics/README.md

 ```

-Downlaod the newer version (tested on 1.0.1 for now)
+Downlaod the newer version (tested on 1.1.0)

 ```

-nf-core download taxprofiler -r 1.0.1
+nf-core download taxprofiler -r 1.1.0

 or